cloudmesh-community/hid-sp18-419/notebook.md

 * 2018/02/16 Work on GCE swagger API, set up test VM
 * 2018/02/17 Added technology abstracts to GitHub.
 * 2018/02/23 updated fork and posted instructions for others
+* 2018/02/25 Implemented functions in GCE swagger API, still need to test in Ubuntu and write configuration instructions
+* 2018/02/25 Installed pyenv on Ubuntu VM
+* 2018/02/25 PR for minor edits to Handbook

 # Writing